Valentina Alekseeva: Miss Russia 2024

 After completing her secondary education in 2024, Alekseeva opted to return to pageantry.
 She applied as a contestant for the Miss Russia 2024 pageant, and ultimately was selected as one of its 50 official contestants, representing Chuvashia.
 During the competition, Alekseeva launched her charity project Bird of Happiness, which created a fund to help terminally ill children; her project was ultimately awarded as one of the best charity projects in the competition.
 The pageant was held on 5 October in Moscow, where Alekseeva advanced into the top 20, top 10, and ultimately was crowned the winner.
 As part of her prize package, Alekseeva received ₽1 million, and announced that she intended to spend part of her winnings on her education and donate the remainder to charity.
 Upon her victory, Alekseeva became the third representative of Chuvashia to win the Miss Russia title.

 Miss Universe 2024

 As Miss Russia, Alekseeva represented Russia at the Miss Universe 2024 pageant.
 The pageant was held at the Arena CDMX in Mexico City on 16 November.
 Alekseeva went on to advance into the initial top 30 semifinalists, before ultimately placing in the top 12; this was the first time that a Russian representative had advanced to the semifinals of a Miss Universe pageant since Elizaveta Golovanova at Miss Universe 2012.
 The pageant was ultimately won by Victoria Kjær Theilvig of Denmark.

+Miss BRICS 2026

+In 2026, Alekseeva represented Russia at the Miss BRICS International pageant, where she won the title of Miss BRICS 2026.
+The international competition was held in Kazan, Russia, bringing together contestants from countries associated with the BRICS cultural initiative and partner nations.